 /authorizeendpoint.
 The authorization code can then be used to acquire a new access and refresh token.

 If the user is not already authenticated, Azure AD's

 After the user has signed in, Azure AD will determine if the user needs to be shown a consent page.
 This determination is based on whether the user (or their organization’s administrator) has already granted the application consent.
 If consent has not already been granted, Azure AD prompts the user for consent and displays the required permissions it needs to function.
 The set of permissions that are displayed in the consent dialog match the ones selected in the Delegated permissions in the Azure portal.

 After the user grants consent, an authorization code is returned to your application, which is redeemed to acquire an access token and refresh token.
-For more information about this flow, see Web API app type.
+For more information about this flow, see OAuth 2.0 authorization code flow.

 As an administrator, you can also consent to an application's delegated permissions on behalf of all the users in your tenant.
 Administrative consent prevents the consent dialog from appearing for every user in the tenant, and can be done in the Azure portal by users with the administrator role.
-From the Settings page for your application, select Required permissions and click on the Grant permissions button.
+To learn which administrator roles can consent to delegated permissions, see Administrator role permissions in Azure AD.

-Granting explicit consent using the Grant permissions button is currently required for single-page applications (SPA) that use ADAL.js.
+Granting explicit consent using the Grant permissions button is currently required for single-page applications (SPA) that use MSAL.js.
 Otherwise, the application fails when the access token is requested.